 ApproachRe-write in .NET, Java, or a web framework✓ Move logic to the data tier; generate the UI from metadata

-SchemaRe-modelled to fit the target framework✓ Imported as-is into the dictionary
+SchemaRe-modelled to fit the target framework✓ Imported as-is into the metadata repository

 PowerScript logicTranslated into the target language✓ Extracted into stored procedures, triggers and metadata rules